Hüseyin Baybaşin: Tortures

 A search of Baybaşin's house in Green Lanes (London) revealed clues that torture had taken place there.
 This "torture cell", located on the upper floor of the house, had a 12 in thick soundproof door, and three layers of glass insulation.
 In this cell, there were pliers, a drill, a chainsaw, and an electrical torture machine connected to the electrical system of the house with two large metal hooks on the ceiling.

 Baybaşin was held responsible for the murder and disposal of the body of Murat Kartal, a Turkish gangster and former friend with whom he had a conflict of interest.
 Kartal's body was later found in 2021 by chance during excavation work in the Pınarbaşı neighborhood of Büyükçekmece, Istanbul, with his clothes on and concrete thrown over him.
 This led the investigators to conclude that Kartal was probably being buried alive in concrete after tortured.

 Personal life

 I read books, write, exercise, cook.
-I made a cake for you, for example ...
 I cook Kurdish food.
 I don't like too much sleep.
 If I sleep more than a few hours, I feel groggy.
 It's been like this since I was a kid.